 As required by the U.S. Department of Education, 34 CFR Part 668, Student Assistance General Provisions, “An institution shall make readily available to all enrolled students and prospective students, through appropriate publications and mailings, the institution’s completion and graduation rate (or a projected completion or graduation rate) of its full-time degree-seeking undergraduate students who enroll for the first time” at White Mountains Community College “and have not previously enrolled at any other institution of higher education.”

 The retention rate at WMCC for the student cohort that started in the fall of 2017 was 69% for full-time students, 50% for part-time students.
 Retention rates measure the percentage of entering students who continue their studies the following fall.

 The graduation rate for full-time, first-time undergraduates in the 2015 cohort at 150% time was 54%.
 The 100% time graduation rate was 45%.

 It is important to note that many students do not have the goal of graduating from the College.
 Students often enroll to complete a semester or two before transferring, to explore a potential career area, to resolve academic deficiencies before returning to their original college, or to take courses for self-improvement/personal enrichment.

 A student may request an official transcript (record of a student’s academic history) by submitting a Transcript Request Form to the Registrar’s Office.
 All college obligations must be met, including student loan payments, outstanding tuition, payment of fines, and athletic uniforms and met, including student loan payments, outstanding tuition, payment of fines, and athletic uniforms and library materials turned in before a transcript can be released.
 The transcript is valid only with the college seal and the signature of the registrar.
 Transcripts are released in accordance with the Family Education Rights and Privacy Act of 1974 (the Buckley Amendment) and will not be released to a third party, including parents and spouses, without written permission of the student.
-The first two transcripts are free; additional transcripts cost $3 each.
-There is an additional charge of $5 to FAX copies of transcripts.
+Transcripts are free.

 Students may obtain an unofficial copy of their transcript at any time using the Student Information System